PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0.md

 featuredImageType: full
 ---

 Want to know more about what we're up to?
 Check out [our roadmap](/roadmap) to see what we're working on and what new beta features are available!
+You can also subscribe to [our Hogmail newsletter](/newsletter)!

 ## PostHog 1.42.0 release notes